 The organisations I am a professional member of have taken a great deal of blood, sweat and tears!
 They involve being assessed both practically and academically – you cannot become a member of these organisations by simply paying an annual fee.

-Meg taking part in one of many research projects at the University of Lincoln to help further our understanding of canines
+Meg taking part in a research project to help further our understanding of canine behaviour

 With my current dog, Meg (a beautiful 10 year old working line Labrador), I have trained and competed in many dog sports including gundog work, agility, and scentwork, all using the amazing clicker training which I love sharing with my clients.
 She’s not perfect, and I use my experiences of her frustrating puppyhood and my ongoing need to manage her reactive behaviour towards other dogs, to help clients today.